ingomueller-net/ThunderBirthDay/readme.txt

 * Replace the modify dialog of events for TBD-calenders with the property dialog of the concerned addressbook card (not sure about that one yet).

+* Maybe it's a good idea to create calendar with default settings when installing ThunderBirthDay, as some people don't seem to read the instructions carefully enough and don't know how it works then.

+* Extend properties dialog of thunderbirthday-calendars, adding possibility to change addressbook, birthdate field and other settings.

+* Implement alarms, with global and per calendar settings.
+Maybe the necessary data can be saved in new fields with the nsIAddrDatabase interface.
+Reminder-emails might also be a nice feature.

+* Let the user set all kind of things, globally and per calendar:
+  (1) the format of the events title, (2) category, ...

 +-----------------------------------+
 |    Resources for developers       |